 Who can join INWES?

 - Network Members: Not-for-profit organizations and associations supporting women in STEM, including women in STEM groups.

 - Individual Members: Students or professionals interested or engaged in STEM and who support the aims of INWES.

-- University/Institute Members: Universities or educational institutes who teach and support women in STEM.
+- University/Institute Members: Universities or educational institutes that teach and support women in STEM.

 How does INWES operate?

 - A triennial meeting of Members to elect Directors to the Board and transact business.

 - An elected Board of Directors of organizations, and individuals, representing all regions of the world.

 - Activities conducted through committees:

 - Fund development

 - INWES is operated by the INWES Policies & Procedures Manual, under the By-law No. 1 approved by members on 6th January 2019, INWES CNCA Bylaw.